dgatf/msrc/README.md

 (3) Not available in all models
 (4) Sensors varies depending on model and firmware.
 Update ESC to the latest firmware available.
 See [annex](#Hobbywing-V4-V5)

 If voltage is available the  cell voltage average is calculated for 3S,4S,5S,6S,7S,8S,10S and 12S batteries.
 10 seconds after power on the number of cells is autodetected.
-Average cell voltage to be >3.8v for valid a cell count
+Average cell voltage to be >3.8v for correct cell count

 ### Analog sensors

-Can be connected the following analog sensors:
+The following analog sensors are supported:

-- 2 x voltage divider can be added to read the battery voltage (A2, A3)
+- 2 x voltage divider (A2, A3)
 - 2 x temperature sensors (thermistors) (A0, A1)
-- Current sensor (A6)
+- Current sensor (Hall effect) (A6)

 ### I2C sensors

-Multiple I2C sensors can be added (A4, A5)

-Currently supported:
+I2C sensors are suported connecting to pins A4, A5.
+Currently implemented:

 - Barometer: BMP180, BMP280

 <p align="center"><img src="./images/msrc_full.png" width="600"><br>
-  <i>Additional sensors</i><br><br></p>
+  <i>I2C and analog sensors</i><br><br></p>

 ## Flash to Arduino

 Using Arduino IDE copy folder *msrc* and open *msrc.ino*.
 Select board *Arduino Pro or Pro Mini*, processor *ATMega328P (3.3V 8MHz or 5V 16MHz)* and flash

 ## Configuration